Rushdygithub/ecom/README.md

 Building a super functional e-commerce app requires a well-structured backend with essential features that ensure smooth user experience, security, and scalability.
 Since you’re using Node.js for the backend, you can build it with Express.js (or NestJS for a more structured approach) and integrate a MongoDB (NoSQL) or PostgreSQL (SQL) database.

+# Keep it mind - When you define a model name keep it with first latter in simple

 Core Features for Your E-Commerce App

 1. Authentication & User Management